afbrandt/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 *dequeueReusableCellWithIdentifier* is trying to make this process more efficent, try and find a reusable cell first and save on additional initializing overhead.
 If none exist, which will be the case when we run our app the it will create new `UITableViewCells` and in our case we are going to use our own custom subclass of `NoteTableViewCell`.

-Have a look at the code in `NoteTabelViewCell` right now it doesn't do anything more than a standard `UITableViewCell`, as I'm sure you've guessed, you will be adding to this soon.
+Have a look at the code in `NoteTableViewCell` right now it doesn't do anything more than a standard `UITableViewCell`, as I'm sure you've guessed, you will be adding to this soon.

 Let's quickly fix our `Table View Cell`.